 One of the biggest advantages the Makita XRJ05 18V LXT Brushless Recipro Saw as over its 36-volt brother is the fact that it’s nearly 2 pounds lighter and that makes a significant difference.

 Vibration control seems to be slightly better with the heavier model – not unexpected since the additional weight also helps stabilize the tool.
 Overall though, vibration control and this model is very good, but Bosch had the best in our tests.

 The handle ergonomics are decent.
-Like I mentioned before, the upper housing doesn’t offer as natural a grip for my hands as it does someone who has larger hands.
+As I mentioned before, the upper housing doesn’t offer as natural a grip for my hands as it does for someone who has larger hands.
 The D-handle and two-finger trigger are about as good as you can expect from a reciprocating saw.
 Perhaps some additional contour to the handle would help, but it’s no less comfortable to hold than most.

 The Bottom Line

-The Makita XRJ05 propelled itself to a win in our head to head review with its design and performance.
+The Makita XRJ05 propelled itself to a win in our head-to-head review with its design and performance.
 For a cordless tool that’s entering its 4th year of existence, it’s an impressive result that shows how well Makita’s team designed it.

 Buy it if you’re after a premium cordless reciprocating saw that has class-leading cutting performance without any major weaknesses.
 Pass if you’re looking for a saw with smart controls or more budget-friendly pricing.

 Makita XRJ05 18V LXT Brushless Recipro Saw Review Key Features